amaneitsu/plasen/README.md

 # Pre-process & Analysis Module for PLASEN

-This is Pre-process and Analysis Module for PLASEN (tantative name)
+This is Pre-process and Analysis Module for PLASEN (tentative name)